fkaduk/kobodeck/README.md

 - Sync highlights and annotations from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API.
 - Add Sync of reading progress (current position) from the Kobo to Readeck - note that progress might be handled differently between EPUB and KEPUB
-- Add functionality to fetch archived articles
+- Add functionality to also fetch archived articles
 - Add functionality to fetch favourites only
 - Syncing is only one way, as we are avoiding to write to Kobos NickelDB.
 Maybe that feature might still be interesting?